 Everything that you say in here is just between you and me, nobody else, with just a couple of exceptions.
 There are some things that, by law, I have to act on.
 If I think you are unsafe or at risk of harming someone then I have to say something.
 Everything else is between us.
 Do you understand?

-In order to establish trust I start with talking about confidentiality and how anything* they might say is completely confidential, that I will not repeat anything they have said to their parents without their permission.
-Having made that statement I’ll use the HEEADSSS screening tool to guide my line of inquiry.
+In order to establish trust, I start by talking about confidentiality.
+I will not repeat anything they have said to their parents without their permission, and I will not discuss anything they might say with their parents without their permission.
+Having made that statement, I’ll use the HEEADSSS screening tool to guide my line of inquiry.

-When using the tool though you it is worth parking some of your fundamentally privileged assumptions in that back car park that is miles from the ED and you are afraid to walk to on your own at night, and throw away the key.
+When using the tool, though, it is worth parking some of your fundamentally privileged assumptions in that back car park that is miles from the ED and you are afraid to walk to on your own at night, and throwing away the key.

 *It is important to recognise the times when this confidentiality must be broken – in cases of suspected abuse, for example.